Have a question about the registration process?

 Returning students receive priority registration through June 30th, after which registration is open to the public.

 New Students: A new student is considered to be enrolled when receipt of the registration fee, full tuition payment, and any applicable materials fees have been received and successfully processed, unless a monthly payment plan has been established.
 Registration without payment does not secure a student’s enrollment in private lessons and/or classes.

-Trial lessons and meetings with our faculty are available upon request for a fee of $55 for 30 minutes (maximum of 1 trial lesson per teacher).
+1 free trial lesson and meeting with our faculty is available upon request for 30 minutes (maximum of 1 trial lesson per teacher).
 Trial lessons/assessments with a music therapist are $75 for 30 minutes.
 All fees for trial lessons must be paid before the trial lesson takes place.
 There are no trials for group classes.

 Students who register after the second lesson of a semester will be charged on a pro-rated basis; students who register within the first 2 weeks will not receive prorated tuition and will be given makeup lessons to account for any lessons missed.